 posted several weeks before the registration period begins.

-each semester to discuss academic progress and plans for the next semesters.
+semester to discuss academic progress and plans for the next semesters.
 At that meeting, students will receive their alternate Personal Identification Number (PIN) needed to access the registration system.
-Students may view the date and time
+Students may view the date and time when

-when they can begin to register by
+they can begin to register by

 logging in to MyIUP.
 Sign-up times for advising appointments are posted in mid-February and mid-September, and advisees are notified by e-mail when advising appointments begin.